wildonion/gem/README.md

 * all conse panel APIs except admin and user login, health check and logout APIs need a **JWT** inside the Authorization header or the cookie variable in the their request objects also the **JWT** can be set in their swagger UI page using the `Authorize 🔒` button.

-* in order to reveal the roles of an event, admin **JWT** token generated by the conse hyper server inside the response of the login API, must be passed to the `/admin/notif/register/reveal-role/{event_id}` API of the panel server.
+* in order to reveal the roles of an event, admin **JWT** token generated by the conse mafia hyper server inside the response of the login API, must be passed to the `/admin/notif/register/reveal-role/{event_id}` API of the panel server.

 * **admins** are game managers and **users** are players.